-My target is to teach you mindfulness to enable you to become aware of what is going on within yourself and around you – simultaneously!
-Research has shown that with a settled mind and the right mindfulness skills and a more open awareness, you will be able to reduce stress and improve your well-being of your personal life and increase your performance at work.
+An increased sense of mindfulness will enable you to simultaneously become aware of yourself and the world around you.
+Many scientific studies and meta-studies have shown that with a settled and focused mind and the right mindfulness skills of open awareness, you will be able to reduce stress and improve your personal well-being and increase your performance at work.

 ‘I found it difficult to sit still for more than a minute before my mindfulness sessions with Sebastian.
 He taught me how to meditate in a way that was engaging and kept me interested.
 I learned something new every session and enjoyed his teaching style a lot!’

 Dervla Louli, Media Managing Editor Hong Kong